Cauchy's Surface Area Formula in the Funk Geometry: Justification of the Cone Volume Definition

 \section{Justification of the Cone Volume Definition}

 The definition of the Funk volume for cones (Eq.~\eqref{eq:funk-vol-cone-def}) relies on an integration over the cone's spherical cross-section.
-To justify this definition, we must show that it is consistent with the standard Holmes-Thompson volume defined on cross-sections.
+To justify this definition, we must show that it is consistent with the standard Holmes--Thompson volume defined on cross-sections.
 Specifically, the value should be invariant to the choice of the slicing hyperplane, subject to the condition that the intersection is bounded.

-We begin by establishing a generalized duality result below in Lemma~\ref{lem:slice-gen}.
-While the duality between sections of a convex body and projections of its polar is well-known (see Lemma~\ref{lem:slice}), our application to cones requires a version that holds for unbounded closed convex sets.
-We establish this generalization below by adapting the argument in~\cite[Theorem 2.2.9 and Corollary 2.2.10]{Tho96}.
-First, we give a technical identity in the following lemma.
-Recall from Section~\ref{s:prelim} that given a closed convex set $K$ that contains the origin and a linear subspace $E$, the notation $\polarIn[E]{K}$ refers to the polar of $K$ taken within $E$.
+We begin by establishing a generalized duality statement in Lemma~\ref{lem:slice-gen}.
+While the duality between sections of a convex body and projections of its polar is well-known (see Lemma~\ref{lem:slice}), our treatment of cones requires a corresponding result for possibly unbounded closed convex sets.
+To this end, we adapt the argument of~\cite[Theorem 2.2.9 and Corollary 2.2.10]{Tho96}.
+We begin with the following technical identity.
+Recall from Section~\ref{s:prelim} that, for a closed convex set $K$ containing the origin and a linear subspace $E$, the notation $\polarIn[E]{K}$ denotes the polar of $K$ taken within $E$.

 \begin{lemma} For any set $K \subseteq \RE^d$ and any linear subspace $E \subset \RE^d$,

 \end{lemma}

 \begin{proof} Let $u \in E$.
 Since the projection is orthogonal, for any $x \in K$ we have $\inner{x}{u} = \inner{\big(\orthproj{x}{E}\big)}{u}$.
 Consequently, the support functions coincide on $E$: